CrashOverride85/zc95/README.md

 ## Long term road map
 May do some of this, all of this, or none of this!
    - Combine main, output and audio boards into one, and probably switch to almost all SMD so it can be assembled by JLCPCB
-   - Probably remove "Aux" socket and swap for seperate "Serial" and "Audio" sockets
+   - Probably remove "Aux" socket and swap for separate "Serial" and "Audio" sockets
    - Use a lithium battery pack instead of a 12v SLA
    - Use a USB charger
    - Maybe a smaller, 3D printed case.
 Probably keeping the same width/weight though